 OpenShift is an open-source as well as an extensible container application platform developed by Red Hat.
 It falls under the family of containerization software and is now a trusted enterprise Kubernetes.
 OpenShift helps in easy scaling and deployment.
 It includes Kubernetes for enhanced container management and orchestration.

 OpenShift offers the developers an integrated development environment (IDE) for the deployment and building of Docker-formatted containers.
 It also helps in the management of the containers in the open-source Kubernetes container orchestration platform.
+If you are a beginner, you can start with the OpenShift tutorial and get ahead with the updates on the new features of OpenShift 4.

 Four models of OpenShift are available, namely, OpenShift Container Platform, OpenShift Online, OpenShift Dedicated, and OpenShift.io.
 The latest version of OpenShift is OpenShift 4, with additional new features.
 Many OpenShift 4 new features are currently added to the latest version.